csexton/infect/README.md

     "=bundle tpope/vim-sensible
     "=bundle csexton/trailertrash.vim

-A minimal vimrc to use with infect would look like this:
+A minimal `.vimrc` to use with infect would look like this:

     " vim bundles:
     "=bundle tpope/vim-pathogen